Contribution of Flares from Tidal Disruption of Stars to high-redshift AGN: Introduction

-So far, there have been approximately 83 observed flares that are consistent with TDEs in AGN\footnote{A live catalog of observed TDE events is provided in https://tde.space/statistics/host-galaxies/}, spanning the radio, optical, UV, hard X-ray and soft X-ray bands \citep[e.g.,][]{bloom2011, levan2011, cenko2012, vanvelzen2011, gezari2012}.
+So far, there have been approximately 83 observed flares that {may be} consistent with {{possible}} TDEs\footnote{A live catalog of observed TDE events is provided in https://tde.space/statistics/host-galaxies/}, spanning the radio, optical, UV, hard X-ray and soft X-ray bands \citep[e.g.,][]{bloom2011, levan2011, cenko2012, vanvelzen2011, gezari2012, alexander2020, vanvelzen2021}.
 The number is expected to increase by orders of magnitude with current and upcoming surveys, e.g. the Panoramic Survey Telescope and Rapid Response System (PanSTARRS\footnote{http://pan-starrs.ifa.hawaii.edu/public/}), the Zwicky Transient Factory (ZTF\footnote{https://www.ztf.caltech.edu/}) and the Rubin Observatory Legacy Survey of Space and Time (LSST\footnote{http://www.lsst.org}).
 Detailed simulations have been used to evaluate the dominant physical processes governing TDE flares in different host galaxies \citep[e.g.,][]{stone2011, stone2012, stone2016, guillochon2015}.
-It is believed that TDEs likely contributed to the fuelling and growth of Intermediate Mass Black Holes (IMBHs), which are considered the `missing link' between stellar mass black holes and SMBHs \citep[e.g.,][]{Sakurai2019, fialkov2017}.
-Stars swallowed whole still contributed to the growth of SMBHs above $10^8 M_{\odot}$.
-Observations of TDEs at high redshifts, therefore, provide valuable clues towards understanding the origin of the first black holes in the universe.
+It is believed that TDEs likely contributed to the fuelling and growth of Intermediate Mass Black Holes (IMBHs), which are considered the `missing link' between stellar mass black holes and SMBHs \citep[e.g.,][]{Sakurai2019, fialkov2017, alexander2017} { and may have recently been discovered as the remnant of the GW190521 merger \citep[150 $M_{\odot}$;][]{ligo2020, ligo2020a}}.
+Stars swallowed whole still contributed to the growth of SMBHs above $10^8 M_{\odot}$. {{TDEs could make a significant contribution to the observed Changing-Look (CL) phenomenon in AGN, as noted by \citet{merloni2015}, and also explain recent trends seen in Compton-Thick (CT) AGN \citep[][]{lanzuisi2018}.}} Observations of TDEs at high redshifts, therefore, provide valuable clues towards understanding the origin of the first black holes in the universe.